Tarken Park and Recreation Center: Mission Accomplished!

 The community really appreciated the volunteer’s hard work and showed it by maintaining the improvements during the winter season.
 Not a single basketball hoop was broken.
 Freshly painted walls on the recreation center remained graffiti-free.
 Litter and other trash once found scattered throughout the park were kept under control.
 Now, the WeLoveU Foundation returned to the neighborhood to complete the remainder of the project.

-The volunteer’s focus switched to removing poisonous vines and invasive plants.
+Now, the volunteer’s focus switched to removing poisonous vines and invasive plants.
 Over time, the unwanted greenery grew around the park’s playgrounds, tennis courts, and baseball fields.
 To counter this, the participants began digging and uprooting vines that crept up the sides of the tennis courts and fences.
 Surprisingly, each vine reached 12 to 15 feet above the ground’s surface!
 By removing them, all visitors can be sure to enjoy a safe park experience.

 Meanwhile, the rest of the volunteers grabbed shovels and rakes.
 They bagged up loose wet leaves unearthed since winter.
 Also, they cleared pathways blocked by dirt and debris to make a safer walking trail.